 Cut the cauliflower in quarters and cut out the core and large stem.
 Break the florets into pieces about the same size of the other vegetables.

 Place the green, red and serrano peppers, celery, carrots, onion, and cauliflower in a bowl.
-Stir the salt into the water and pour into the bowl to cover the vegetables completely.
+Stir the salt into enough water to cover the vegetables and pour the water into the bowl to cover the vegetables completely.
+Add more water if necessary.

 Cover the bowl with plastic wrap or aluminum foil and refrigerate overnight.